MetazoaPhylogenomicsLab/MATEdb/README.md

 7.- Elimination of foreign contaminant sequences

 The taxonomy of the sequences in the TransDecoder output files was determined using BlobTools 2.3.3 and sequences which did not belong to the expected taxonomical group were discarded.
-First DIAMOND 2.0.8 was used to compare against the nr database (!!!
-DOWNLOAD DATE? !!!).
+First DIAMOND 2.0.8 was used to compare against the nr database which was downloaded in December 2020 from NCBI.
 Example:
 ```
 diamond blastp --query CTAS1.mod.trinity.fasta.transdecoder.pep --db nr.dmnd --sensitive --max-target-seqs 1 --evalue 1e-10 --threads 24 --outfmt 6 qseqid staxids bitscore qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore --out CTAS1.diamond.blastp.out